 We Americans do not have the world’s “best” health care, just the most expensive.

 Health Care reform must consider skyrocketing costs if any progress is made.
 We walk a tightrope between cost and quality.

-When I slung gin over the bar, one learnt rather quickly from frazzled nurses that “M.D.” too often stood for “Me, Doctor!”
-The human body is a complex beastie, but we need choices other than which expired medico to raise from the dead, Dr.… [Read more]
+When I slung gin over the bar, one learnt rather quickly from frazzled nurses that “M.D.” too often stood for “Me, Doctor!” … [Read more]

 Dear Mrs. Vera,

 Can you please tell me the difference between Costco and Wal*Mart?
 I can never decide where to shop.

 Regards, Walton Brotman Anaheim, Azuza, California… [Read more]

 In case you missed the first installment: At 24 years of age, after an impressively protracted derelict adolescence culminated in broke, broken, homeless desperation bad enough to make me feel sorry about how I was living, I figured it was time to “get it together.”
 So off I went to my community college to begin a career in “mental health” work, to get my head out of my punk ass and serve people with much bigger problems than mine.… [Read more]

 In his fourth encyclical, Pope William I, spiritual head of the Church of Self Actualization, discusses the importance of “Christian Charity” and “Doing Unto Others” as long as there is a “Buck to be Made.”ENCYCLICAL THE FOURTH… [Read more]